TBruenger-dev/my-portfolio/README.md

-This is the starter code repo for Coding & Cocktails Portfolios session.
+This is the starter of my portfolio for Coding & Cocktails Portfolios session.